 Other Costs of Buying a Home

 In addition to your down payment and closing costs, you also need to make sure that you can swing the full monthly costs of your new home.
 That means figuring out not only your monthly mortgage payment but all the ancillary costs that go along with it.

 Understanding and preparing for these costs can help ensure that you are in sound financial shape for your first few years of homeownership:

 Principal and interest.
 Your principal and interest payment is the amount that you are paying on your home loan.
 This can be estimated by plugging your sales price, down payment, and interest rate into a mortgage calculator.
 This number is likely to be the biggest monthly expense of homeownership.

 Insurance.
 Your homeowner’s insurance premium should be factored into your monthly ownership costs.
 Your insurance agent can provide you with details on what this policy will cover.

 Property taxes.
 Property tax rates vary throughout the country.
-Property tax rates are typically set by the local taxing authorities and may include county and city taxes.
+The rates are typically set by the local taxing authorities and may include county and city taxes.

 Private mortgage insurance.
-As mentioned above, private mortgage insurance (PMI) may be required with a down payment of less than 20%.
+As mentioned, PMI may be required with a down payment of less than 20%.
 PMI is usually required until you have at least 80% equity in your home based on your original loan terms.

 Homeowners association fees.
 If you live in a condo or planned community, you may also be responsible for a monthly homeowners association fee for upkeep in the common areas in your community.